kaungmyathtaywin/robo-friends/README.md

 # Robofriends

 A simple and responsive react app for pupulating robots with cards from this [API](http://jsonplaceholder.typicode.com).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+You can check my project hosted on github pages [here](https://kaungmyathtaywin.github.io/robofriends/).

 ## Available Scripts